 The Center for Emerging Artists which explores and fosters the artistic talents of individuals with disabilities.
 Artwork created by participants is sold through the Center, through local exhibits and at local gift shops.

-School to Work Transition Services and Journey to Independence to prepare High School students to live and work independently in our communities.
+School to Work Transition Services to prepare High School students to live and work independently in our communities.

 Respite Care to support families caring for their sons and daughters with developmental disabilities at home.